The Beautiful Blue World of Blue Birds: Nature Winged Jewels

 7. Does Indonesia Have Several of the World’s Most Beautiful Blue Birds?

-It is a biodiversity hotspot with thousands of islands, and Indonesia is the heaven of birders and a place where some of the greatest blue birds in the world are found.
+It is a biodiversity hotspot with thousands of islands, and Indonesia is the heaven of birders and a place where some of the greatest bluebirds in the world are found.
 New Guinea Island (with Papua New Guinea) owes its mysticism to the mythical grandeur of the Birds-of-Paradise.
-Lawes parotid (parotid laws), a bird with a shiny blue-green breast shield, paradise ( Cicinnurus regius ) and its glistening blue feet and neck collar, and blue bird-of- Paradi- so ( paradisornis Rudolph ) also in glossy blue plumage, and the black velvet, blue feathers, the extreme of ornithological excess.
+Lawes’s Parotia (Parotia lawesii), known for its shimmering blue-green breast shield, is one of several Birds-of-Paradise in the region, including the King Bird-of-Paradise (Cicinnurus regius), that showcase an extraordinary range of blue plumage—an almost theatrical display of color that feels like the peak of ornithological excess.

 Indonesia is the best place to find kingfishers.
 The Kingfisher ( Todiramphus sanctus ) is a beautiful bird that decorates the seashores.
-Eye-catch when you look at endemics such as the Blue-and-white Kingfisher (Todiramphus diops) of Halmahera or the sheer wonder of the Lilac-cheeked Kingfisher (Cittura cyanotis) of Sulawesi.
+Eye-catching at first glance at endemics such as the Blue-and-white Kingfisher (Todiramphus diops) of Halmahera or the sheer wonder of the Lilac-cheeked Kingfisher (Cittura cyanotis) of Sulawesi.

 Indonesia is full of colorful families and parrots.
 It provides such beautiful birds as the Eclectus Parrot (Eclectus roratus) with a bright, fascinating emerald-green male bird and a bright blue and red female.
 Blue-streaked Lory (Eos reticulata), a vividly colored parrot with a blue-striped face and body, occurs only in the Tanimbar Islands.